Docking¶

 Constrained docking¶

-Typically, these constraints are computed from a reference docked pose for another (similar) ligand, using a Maximum Common Substructure (MCS) shared across ligands.
+Typically, constraints are derived from a reference docked pose for a similar ligand using a Maximum Common Substructure (MCS).
+You can pass a docked reference ligand directly, or supply explicit constraint dictionaries.

-To view new poses together with the reference pose, combine the LigandSet values (for example):
+To view new poses together with the reference pose:

 protein.show(poses=reference_pose + poses)